arbaaz04/CAAL-Project/README.md

 ## Additional Resources

-### Python Reference Files
+### Python Code
-The following Python scripts are included for reference and testing purposes:
+The following Python scripts and resources are included for reference and testing purposes:

 1. `fft_python_implement.py`: A Python implementation of the 1D FFT algorithm for verification and comparison with the assembly implementation.
 2. `generate_twiddle.py`: A script to generate twiddle factor tables for the FFT algorithm.
+3. `fft_results.txt`: Contains the results of the FFT computation for verification purposes.
+4. `Figure_1.png`: A visualization of the FFT results.

 ### Documentation
 The `Requirements` folder contains the following documents: